Election postponed, graduations canceled over virus in Ohio - WHIZ News

 CASES

-As of Monday, there were 50 confirmed cases of the coronavirus in Ohio, including 14 hospitalizations.
+As of Monday, there were over 65 confirmed cases of the coronavirus in Ohio.
 There have been no reported deaths in the state.
-Drive-up testing offered by hospitals was available Tuesday in Cincinnati, Cleveland, and Dayton, among other cities.
+Drive-up testing by hospitals was offered Tuesday in Cincinnati, Cleveland, and Dayton, among other cities.

 For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.
 The vast majority of people recover.